Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Introduction

-In a talk at the Eighteenth Householder Symposium meeting in Tahoe City, CA (2011), Prof. Charlie Van Loan stated ``In my opinion, blocking will eventually have the same impact in tensor computations as it does in matrix computations.''
+In a talk at the Eighteenth Householder Symposium meeting (2011), Charlie Van Loan stated, ``In my opinion, blocking will eventually have the same impact in tensor computations as it does in matrix computations.''
 The approach we take in this paper heavily borrows from the FLAME project~\cite{CiSE09}.
 We use the {\em change-of-basis} operation, also known as a \underline{S}ymmetric \underline{T}ensor \underline{T}imes \underline{S}ame \underline{M}atrix (in all modes) ({\tt sttsm}) operations~\cite{TTB_Software}, to motivate the issues and solutions.
-In the field of computational chemistry, this operation is sometimes referred to as an atomic integral transformation~\cite{Bender1972547} when applied to order-$4$ tensors.
-This operation appears in other contexts as well, such as computing a low-rank Tucker-type decomposition of a symmetric tensor~\cite{VanDooren:Jacobi}.
+In the field of computational chemistry, this operation is referred to as an atomic integral transformation~\cite{Bender1972547} when applied to order-$4$ tensors.
+This operation appears in other contexts as well, such as computing a low-rank Tucker-type decomposition of a symmetric tensor~\cite{VanDooren:Jacobi} \fromtoMartin{}{and blind source separation~\cite{Regalia2013875}}.
 We propose algorithms that require significantly less (possibly minimal) computation \fromtoMartin{}{relative to an approach based on a series of successive matrix-matrix multiply operations} by computing and storing temporaries.
 Additionally, the tensors are stored by blocks, following similar solutions developed for matrices~\cite{FLAWN12,SuperMatrix:TOMS}.
-The algorithms are reformulated to operate with these blocks.
-In addition to many of the projects mentioned previously, other \fromtoMartin{projects}{work, such as that by Van Loan and Ragnarsson~\cite{Ragnarsson2013853}} suggest devising algorithms in terms of tensor blocks to aid in computation\fromtoMartin{~\cite{Ragnarsson2013853}}{ with both symmetric tensors and tensors in general}.
+In addition to many of the projects mentioned previously, other work, such as that by Van Loan and Ragnarsson~\cite{Ragnarsson2013853} suggest devising algorithms in terms of tensor blocks to aid in computation with both symmetric tensors and tensors in general.